Park Address: 2705 Esch Ave, Ann Arbor MI 48104

 Gifts and Donations

-Recent Developments: The park received a series of improvements in 2013, including a new water fountain, new paved paths, new trees, new benches and improvements to the baseketball courts.
+The park received a series of updates in 2013.
+This included a new water fountain, new paved paths, new trees, new benches and updates to the basketball courts.